ENG-Mazri/cli-ifcjs/README.md

 ## Description
 This is a CLI application, that allows creating ready to use templates for **IFC.js** web application.

-So far, there is only a javascript template bundled using Rollup, So, it creates the exact same project shown in **IFC.js** Getting started tutorial.
+So far, there is only a javascript template bundled using Rollup, it creates the same project shown in **IFC.js** Getting started tutorial.
 ## Install

 `npm i cli-ifcjs`